aaoiki/space_station/README.md

   use SpaceStation::MiddlewareName
 ```

-There are multiple middlewares to use:
+There are multiple middleware to use:
 - SpaceShuttle
 - Airplane
 - F16